Miguel-CalderonPA/SUNY-ACC-Barges/README.md

 - Barges must survive through obstacles and the banks or they loose health
 - Each boat has an assigned starting position, cost, name, health
 - River & Barges data are from input files
-- if the barge is less than half health it starts sinking
+- If the barge is less than half health it starts sinking
 - The damage cost is also calculated
-  - each ship's lost health * the hullcost + the ship cost (per ship)
+  - Each ship's lost health * the hullcost + the ship cost (per ship)